vivarium-collective/vivarium-core/doc/guides/processes.rst

   exclude as you wish.

-Models in Vivarium are built by combining :term:`processes`, each of which models a mechanism in the cell.
+Models in Vivarium are built by combining :term:`processes`, each of which models a mechanism in the system being studied.
 These processes can be combined in a :term:`compartment` to build more complicated models.
-Process models are defined in a class that inherit from :py:class:`vivarium.core.process.Process`, and these :term:`process classes` can be instantiated to create individual processes.
+Process models are defined in classes that inherit from :py:class:`vivarium.core.process.Process`, and these :term:`process classes` can be instantiated to create individual processes.
 During instantiation, the process class may accept configuration options.

 .. note:: Processes are the foundational building blocks of models in Vivarium, and they should be as simple to define and compose as